-There’s a party coming up and I want hearty finger food for our guests.
-Yorkshire puddings stuffed with thinly sliced roast beef and fresh colourful veggies and umami sauce are perfect for my crowd.
-My people want real food, and they’ve got big appetites.
-Luckily outside round (aka bottom round) Angus AAA Canadian beef was on sale.
+There’s a party coming up at our place and I want hearty finger food for our guests.
+Yorkshire puddings stuffed with thinly sliced roast beef and fresh colourful veggies and umami sauce are perfect for the people in our lives.
+They love food and they’ve got big appetites.
+Luckily for me, outside round (aka bottom round) Angus AAA Canadian beef was on sale.
 Do you know you can dry roast an outside round and it comes out tender and flavourful?
 I actually like outside round better than pricier prime rib because it’s lean.

-The plan: One day ahead, slow roast your beef.
+One day ahead, slow roast your beef.
 Let it cool and thinly slice.
-Steam veggies.
-Roll the beef and veggies into little bundles.
-Mix umami sauce.
-Put everything away in the fridge and go clean up your home.
-What I can’t be the only person who has to clean up before a party?
-On the day of your party, bake Yorkshire puddings.
+Steam veggies till tender crisp.
+Roll the beef around the veggies to make little bundles.
+Mix up the umami sauce.
+Now put everything away in the fridge and go clean up your home.
+What I can’t be the only person who has to tidy up before a party?
+On party day, bake Yorkshire puddings.
 Just before serving, reheat the Yorkshire puddings so they’re hot and crispy.
-Put them out on the table with the umami sauce and bundles of cold meat and veggies.
-Let guests stuff their own Yorkshire puddings.
+Put them out on the table with the umami sauce and the bundles of cold meat and veggies.
+Give guests the fun of stuffing their own Yorkshire puddings.

 - 1 outside round beef roast, 3 pounds (1.4 kg)